xtianbetz/imx-bsp-bootstrap/README.md

 repo sync
 ```

-Build for the i.MX6 QuadPlus Sabre Board
+Setup the build for the i.MX6 QuadPlus Sabre Board:

 ```
 MACHINE=imx6qpsabresd DISTRO=fsl-imx-fb source ./imx-setup-release.sh -b bld-fb
 ```

-Note: You should use a different MACHINE such as imx6dlsabred if needed.
+Note: You should use a different MACHINE such as imx6dlsabresd if needed.
 For a list
 of additional machines, look the i.MX Yocto Project User's Guide PDF, which can
 be found in the latest Linux BSP downloads from NXP.